- Spring 2019:

 - The best way to contact me is via

-If you are local, feel free to stop by my office to chat.
+If you are local, feel free to stop by during my office hours

 Brought to you by Mark Stamp,